dmauser/Lab/VPN-gateway-packet-capture/README.md

 This is Powershell script the leverages AzVirtualnetworkGatewayPacketCapture cmdlets to facilitate network packet captures on Azure Gateways.
 More information: [Configure packet captures for VPN gateways](https://docs.microsoft.com/en-us/azure/vpn-gateway/packet-capture).
 The biggest advantage of this feature is it allows customers to obtain their own Azure VPN Gateway packet captures without open a support ticket.

-  **Note:** This only works for Azure VPN Gateways and is not applicable for other types of Azure Gateways such as ExpressRoute or Application Gateway.
+  **Note:** This only works for Azure VPN Gateways and is not applicable for other types of Azure Gateways such as ExpressRoute, Application Gateway or Virtual WAN.
+  For Packet capture for **Virtual WAN VPN Gateway** consult this [link](https://github.com/dmauser/Lab/tree/master/vWAN-vpn-gateway-packet-capture)

 Default script behavior and features you may need adjust: